Government of Indiana: Politics

 Indiana has long been considered to be a Republican stronghold and is rated R+11 on the Cook Partisan Voting Index.
-The current governor of Indiana is Republican Eric Holcomb, and Republicans hold supermajorities in both chambers of the Indiana General Assembly.
+The current governor of Indiana is Republican Mike Braun, and Republicans hold supermajorities in both chambers of the Indiana General Assembly.
 It has only supported a Democrat for president four times since 1912- in the elections of 1932, 1936, 1964, and 2008.
 Historically, the state was a swing state, voting for the national winner all but four times from 1816 to 1912, with the exceptions of 1824, 1836, 1848, and 1876.

 Nonetheless, half of Indiana's governors in the 20th century were Democrats.
 Indiana has also elected several Democrats to the Senate in recent years.
 Certain cities, too, tend to favor Democrats; Gary, Indiana has had a Democratic mayor for the last 77 years.
 As while only five Democratic presidential nominees have carried Indiana since 1900, 11 Democrats were elected governor during that time.
 Before Mitch Daniels became governor in 2005, Democrats had held the office for 16 consecutive years.
-Since then, however, the office has been held consistently by Republicans since then.
+Since then, however, the office has been held consistently by Republicans.
 Democrats also generally held control of the Indiana House of Representatives during the 1990s and 2000s as well.

 Historically, Republicans have been strongest in the eastern and southern portions of the state, as well as the suburbs of the state's major cities.
 Democrats have been strongest in the northwestern and central parts of the state along with the major cities.
 However, outside of Indianapolis, the Chicago suburbs, and Bloomington; the state's Democrats tend to be somewhat more conservative than their counterparts in the rest of the country, especially on social issues.

 Indiana's delegation to the United States House of Representatives is not completely Republican either.
 Instead, it has generally served as a bellwether for the political movement of the nation.
 For instance, Democrats held the majority of seats until the 1994 Republican Revolution, when Republicans took a majority.
 This continued until 2006, when three Republican congressmen were defeated in Indiana; (Chris Chocola, John Hostettler and Mike Sodrel), giving the Democrats a majority of the delegation again.